-Mount Kenya National Park prides itself for being the home of Mount Kenya, Africa’s second tallest mountain standing 5,199 M above the sea level.
+Mount Kenya National Park prides itself on being the home of Mount Kenya, Africa’s second tallest mountain standing 5,199 M above sea level.
 It was established in 1949 to protect the mountain, the wildlife and the surrounding environment.
 The 524,852-acre park began as a forest reserve.
 In 1978 it was designated a UNESCO Biosphere Reserve.
 In 1997, the combined national park and forest reserve became a UNESCO World Heritage Site.
 So when you visit this global icon, do it with a sense of pride and make sure to do these seven things.

 1. Climb Mount Kenya